 Dr Daniel Oliver, BA (Nottingham Trent), MA, PhD (Queen Mary)

-I went to a state secondary school in Wiltshire where I first became interested in Drama.
-During sixth form my drama teacher encouraged a developing interest in experimental theatre and performance art.
-This lead to me doing a BA in Contemporary Arts at Nottingham Trent in 2003.
+I completed my BA in Contemporary Arts at Nottingham Trent in 2003.
 I have been a practising Performance Artist since then.
 In 2005 I moved from Nottingham to London.
 I completed my MA in Theatre and Performance at Queen Mary in 2010 and started my PhD here straight after.

 - Performance Art and Live Art